Stackclash/5e-vault/5. Mechanics/Items/Magic Mistletoe Hhbh.md

 ## Effect:

 As part of preparing this herb, you must cover one melee weapon or up to 10 pieces of ammunition with the juice from this plant.
-For the next 4 hours, any creature successfully hit by this weapon or ammunition must succeed on a DC 18 Constitution saving throw or become poisoned for the next minute.
-While poisoned in this way, a creature loses any damage resistances they may have.
+For the next 4 hours, any creature successfully hit by this weapon or ammunition must succeed on a DC 18 Constitution saving throw or become [[/5.
+Mechanics/Rules/Conditions.md#poisoned\|poisoned]] for the next minute.
+While [[/5.
+Mechanics/Rules/Conditions.md#poisoned\|poisoned]] in this way, a creature loses any damage resistances they may have.

 *Source: Hamund's Herbalism Handbook p.
 22*